Prompting guidance

 Extract information from certain visual objects, including checkboxes, signatures, and barcodes.
 The type of information you can extract differs by object type.

-Extract objects using either extraction or reasoning fields.
+Extract visual objects using extraction fields.

 For most object extraction, descriptive field names often provide adequate results: